sachinsu/sachinsu.github.io/work_journal/software.md

         - “What was the result?”
     - Bar Raiser process steps such as preparing a set of behavior-based interview questions in advance of the interview, insisting on written transcripts of the interview, rereading the transcript post interview (before making an assessment), conducting debriefs, basing debriefs on the interview transcripts, and making assessments based on well-understood principles are all steps that seek to eliminate individual biases.
 Having a diverse group of people involved in the process obviously reduces the chance of unconscious bias worming its way in.

+- [Things to consider while making technology choices][Architecture]
+    - Software Architecture cannot be created in a vacuum and solid technical foundation is not not enough.
+    - Non-technical and cultural implications of the technology are important i.e. receptivity, speed to market and long term maintenance.
+    - Reasons behind it
+    - Impact on Team
+        - Is it easy for them learn?
+        - Are they enthusiastic
+    - External Attractiveness (from New Hire perspective)
+    - Effective communication
+    - Time to market
+        - Trade off between idealism vs pragmatism
+    - Long term Maintenance
+        - Cost of Maintenance in terms of
+            - Testing difficulties
+                - Efficiency of QA Team is critical for Software product/application
+            - Employee attrition
+                - What specific skills and domain knowledge will your design require, and how much value would be lost if one of your employees were to leave?
+                - the more your own developers build; the more you will depend on them.
+            - Flexibility
+                - The more vendor agnostic your design is, the more easily you will be able to avoid getting stuck  on an outdated platform and more quickly you'll be able to upgrade or pivot your underlying infrastructure as technology changes.

+- [Architectural thinking][Architecture]
+    - Don’t even start considering solutions until you Understand the problem.
+Your goal should be to “solve” the problem mostly within the problem domain, not the solution domain.
+    - eNumerate multiple candidate solutions.
+Don’t just start prodding at your favorite!
+    - Consider a candidate solution, then read the Paper if there is one.
+    - Determine the Historical context in which the candidate solution was designed or developed.
+    - Weigh Advantages against disadvantages.
+Determine what was de-prioritized to achieve what was prioritized.
+    - Think!
+Soberly and humbly ponder how well this solution fits your problem.
+What fact would need to be different for you to change your mind?
+For instance, how much smaller would the data need to be before you’d elect not to use Hadoop?

 - [On Software Architecture][Architecture]

     - Every thing in Software Architecture is a trade off